docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 !!! warning

     In order to make rootless DMS work we must modify some settings in the Linux system, it requires some basic linux server knowledge so don't follow this guide if you not sure what this guide is talking about.
-Podman rootfull mode and Docker are still good and security enough for normal daily usage.
+Podman rootful mode and Docker are still good and security enough for normal daily usage.

 First, enable `podman.socket` in systemd's userspace with a non-root user.